Best Hiking Leggings of 2026

 About The Author / Why You Should Trust Us

-I’m Nicole Snell—a hiker, backpacker, international speaker, and the owner of Girls Fight Back, a world-renowned, empowerment-based, self-defense company for people of all genders.
-I travel the world speaking and training groups from all demographics and industries including college, corporate, military, outdoor groups, conferences and more on a variety of personal safety, boundary setting and empowerment topics.
-I’m also the creator of Outdoor Defense, my YouTube series that offers practical strategies for building confidence and staying safe while enjoying the outdoors solo.
+I’m Nicole Snell — a passionate solo hiker, international speaker, TEDx Speaker and the owner of Girls Fight Back, a violence prevention & empowerment-based self-defense company that teaches people of all genders.
+I’m also the founder of Outdoor Defense, a YouTube series about staying safe and reducing fear while enjoying the outdoors solo.

-From a young age, exploring and hiking have been my passion.
-I grew up outside Joshua Tree National Park and spent my childhood exploring the nearby desert and connecting with nature.
+Since a young age, exploring and hiking have been an important part of my life.
+I grew up outside Joshua Tree National Park and spent my childhood exploring the nearby desert, rocks, and wildlife.

 As an adult, I have continued that passion.
-I have traveled to 34 countries and hiked all over the world, including Japan, New Zealand, Rwanda, South Korea, Scotland, Wales, Andorra, and the infamous 4 Day Inca Trail to Machu Picchu in Peru.
-In 2022 I summited Mt.
-Whitney in a 6 day, 5 night section hike along the south end of the Nuumu Poyo.
+I have visited all 50 states and hiked around the world (mostly solo), including Japan, Rwanda, New Zealand, South Korea, Galapagos Islands, Wales, Andorra, and the 4 Day Inca Trail to Machu Picchu.
+I summited Mt.
+Whitney in 2022 and I frequently backpack and camp in the Eastern Sierras in the summer.
+I love helping others discover the joys of nature and I’ve taught outdoor preparedness workshops at the Natural History Museum and the Claremont Colleges.